gimmehug/bkpir/README.md

 ## Overview

-This repository provides the reference implementation of the **BKPIR** protocol proposed in our paper *"BKPIR: Keyword PIR for Private Boolean Retrieval"*.
-The protocol enables privacy-preserving boolean retrieval over many-to-many keyword-value databases using homomorphic encryption (based on Microsoft SEAL).
+This repository provides the reference implementation of the many-to-many keyword PIR framework proposed in our paper *"BKPIR: Keyword PIR for Private Boolean Retrieval"*.
+The framework enables privacy-preserving boolean retrieval over many-to-many keyword-value mapping databases using BFV homomorphic encryption (based on Microsoft SEAL).
 It supports single-keyword and compound queries (AND, OR, NOT) while protecting query privacy.

 ## Features